 - Best Egg Paratha (Omelette Stuffed Paratha)

-HEALTH BENEFITS – BARLEY PORRIDGE FOR BREAKFAST
+HEALTH BENEFITS – BARLEY BREAKFAST

 Barley has several nutritional benefits.
 It is rich in Beta Glucan, the same fiber that is in oats.
 Beta Glucan is well known for its cholesterol lowering effect.
 It is very beneficial for intestinal health.
 It provides bulk for regularity and facilitates the production of short chain fatty acids that maintain a healthy colon.